| Building your own Hotspot Cable | ![]() |

 |

-If the above is confusing, please check out pages 13-14 of Mark's V2 documentation.
-Section 3.1 of Fred's Construction and Reference Manual also documents the DSub plug's pins.
+For more information, please check out section 3.1 of the DUTCH*Star Construction and Reference Manual, which also documents the DSub plug's pins.

 Radio end of cable for